Surgery on Anosov flows using bi-contact geometry: bi-contact surgery on Anosov flows

 \begin{proof}

-We first show that the $(1,q)$-surgery produces a 1-form $\tilde{\alpha}$ that is contact for every $q\in \mathbb{Z}$.
-This is done using the contact surgery introduced by Foulon and Hasselblatt in \cite{FoHa1} interpreting the surgery annulus $A$ as transverse annulus to the Reeb vector field of $\alpha$.
-We use a slightly different proof from the one used by Foulon and Hasselblatt.
+We first show that the $(1,q)$-surgery produces a 1-form $\tilde{\alpha}_-$ that is contact for every $q\in \mathbb{Z}$.
+This is done using the contact surgery introduced by Foulon and Hasselblatt in \cite{FoHa1} and interpreting the surgery annulus $A_0$ as a transverse annulus to the Reeb vector field of $\alpha_-$.
+We use a slightly different argument to the one used by Foulon and Hasselblatt.
 In particular we show that we do not need any bound on the derivative of $f$ in the definition of the shear in $\ref{glu}$.
 As shown in \cite{FoHa1} we have

 with $dV=ds\wedge dv\wedge dw$.
 Therefore the condition $\left|\frac{\partial h}{\partial w}\right|<1$ ensures that $\tilde{\alpha}$ is contact.

 integrating by parts and since $f(-\delta)=0$ for every $q\in \mathbb{Z}$ we get since $\left|\lambda'_1\right|<\frac{1}{\epsilon}+\iota$ with $\iota$ arbitrarily small, $v<\delta$, $\left|f(v)\right|<2\pi \left|q\right|$ and $\int_{-\delta}^{v}f(x)\;dx)< 2\pi \delta $, we have